jblindsay/whitebox-tools/readme.txt

 - Fixed an issue with the way that NoData values are handled during the euclidean distance transform that impacted the EuclideanDistance, EuclideanAllocation, BufferRaster, and ElevationAboveStreamEuclidean tools.
+- Fixed a bug with the LidarInfo tool that occurred when the user did not specify the mandatory output parameter along with a non LAS input file.

 Version 2.1.0 (30-01-2022)
 - The Geomorphons tool for landform classification is now available.